 There's a taxi stand in Montanita near the main coastal highway.
 However, they're only necessary if you plan to visit neighboring towns.

-Local buses are useful if you want to visit other towns along the coast, including Puerto Lopez.
+Local buses are helpful for visiting other towns along Ecuador's south coast, including Puerto Lopez.

 Where to Stay

-There are plenty of hostels and budget hotels in Montanita, with ever more under construction, so you should have no trouble finding a place to stay for the night.
-To ensure a room of your choice on the busier weekends, either book in advance, or arrive before Friday.
+There are plenty of hostels and budget hotels in Montanita, Ecuador, with ever more under construction; you should have no trouble finding a place to stay for the night.

-- Charo's Hostal – Oceanfront hostel on the Malecon (boardwalk).
-More hotel than hostal, Charo’s features a pool with bar, jacuzzi, and restaurant.
+Charo's features a pool with a bar, jacuzzi, and restaurant, more hotel than a hostel.
 The costlier rooms have ocean views.
 Good Wi-Fi.

 Short Term Housing

-If you're willing to live outside Montanita, the savings can be even greater.
-I met a Colombian who was paying $30/month for a room in a neighboring village.
+The savings can be even more significant if you're willing to live outside Montanita.
+I met a Colombian paying $30/month for a room in a neighboring village.

 Things to See & Do

-Montanita is first a surf destination.
-As the town has developed, so to have the options for other tourism-related activities, such as Spanish classes and whale watching trips.
+Montanita is a popular destination for surfing.
+As the town has developed, so have the options for other tourism-related activities, such as Spanish classes, whale watching, and scuba diving.

-- Beach – Montanita is at its best when the sun is shining.
-Whether you simply go for walks, get in on a pick-up game of soccer, or work on your tan, it's hard to deny life's a beach in Montanita.
+Montanita is at its best when the sun is shining.
+Whether you go for walks, get in on a pick-up game of soccer, or work on your tan, it's hard to deny life's a beach in Montanita.

-- Surfing – The waves here are suitable for all levels of surfers.
+The waves at this surf spot are suitable for all skill levels.
 If you're a beginner, take a few lessons — they don't get much cheaper.

 Food & Drink

 The restaurant food in Montanita is average, at best.
-To save money, and support your fellow travelers, take advantage of the various street foods on offer.
+To save money and support fellow travelers, take advantage of the various street foods.

 Hippies can be seen walking around town day and night, carrying platters of snack foods, like empanadas, pizza, and chocolate pastries.
 A serving usually costs $1.

 Local Ecuadorian street vendors are also a great budget option.
-You can get a variety of typical foods, from meats on a stick to quesadillas and cheeseburgers for $1.50 – $2.
+You can get a variety of typical foods, from meats on a stick to quesadillas and cheeseburgers, for $1.50 to $2.

-- Ceviche – The coast is known for ceviche, and there are lots of vendors happy to mix up a bowl of raw seafood marinated in citric juices for you.
-The cost is $5, and you can pick which ingredients you want.
+Ceviche – The coast is known for ceviche, and many vendors are happy to mix up a bowl of fresh seafood marinated in citric juices for you.
+The cost is $5; you can pick which ingredients you want.

-- Fragola Beach Heladeria – Adjacent Mahalo Bar, behind Hola Ola.
+Fragola Beach Heladeria – Adjacent Mahalo Bar, behind Hola Ola.
 Go here for artisanal ice creams.
-Yum.

-- Mont Kaffe – Main street.
-This small, friendly café serves Colombian coffees, and some of the best sandwiches in town.
+Mont Kaffe – Main Street.
+This small, friendly cafe serves Colombian coffee and some of the best sandwiches in town.

-- Sakura – Adjacent Charo's Hostal.
-This small Asian restaurant was opened by a young Indian woman living in town.
+Sakura – Adjacent Charo's Hostal.
+This tiny Asian restaurant was opened by a young Indian woman living in town.
 Several Indian, Thai, and vegetarian dishes are available.
-She does an excellent job of creating flavorful dishes given not all the traditional ingredients are available.
+She does an excellent job creating flavorful dishes, given that not all the traditional ingredients are available.

-For such a small town, there's no shortage of nightlife options in Montanita.
-Even on Sundays, the quietest night of the week, you can find some entertainment.
+For such a small town, there's no shortage of nightlife options in Montanita, Ecuador.
+You can find some entertainment even on Sundays, the quietest night of the week.

 Bars & Clubs

-- Cana Grill – Located along the Ave de Cocteles, this beach bar features a stage for live bands, and dancing, as well as plenty of sand.
+Cana Grill – Located along the Ave de Cocteles, this beach bar features a stage for live bands and dancing.
 If you're looking for a party on Wednesday nights, go here.

-- Gato Azul – Late Sunday nights, after the concert outside Mochica Sumpa winds down, people looking to party head for this tiny beach bar for beers and dancing in the sand.
+Gato Azul – After the concert outside Mochica Sumpa winds down late Sunday nights, people looking to party head to this tiny beach bar for beers and dancing in the sand.

-- Mahalo Bar – Located across the street from Hola Ola.
-Friendly rock bar, complete with stripper pole and pool table.
+Mahalo Bar – Located across the street from Hola Ola.
+Friendly rock bar, complete with a stripper pole and pool table.

-- Mochica Sumpa (Editor's Pick) – Malecon (boardwalk).
-Every Sunday night, live bands perform outside the hostel, with the ocean as a backdrop.
-Shows start around 10 pm and often run several hours (see video below for a regular singer from Guayaquil).
+Mochica Sumpa (Editor's Pick) – Malecon (boardwalk).
+Live bands perform outside the hostel every Sunday night, with the ocean as a backdrop.
+Shows start around 10 p.m. and often run for several hours.

-- Nativa Bambu (Editor's Pick) – Malecon (boardwalk).
-The largest club in town features ocean views and an airy atmosphere.
-Couches add some comfort, and a big dance floor offers partygoers plenty of room.
+Nativa Bambu (Editor's Pick) – Malecon (boardwalk).
+The largest club in this little town features ocean views and an airy atmosphere.
+Couches add comfort, and a large dance floor offers partygoers plenty of room.